-The Biological Sciences Aquatic Chemistry Laboratory is available to faculty and graduate students for research and has the following instruments:
+The Biological Sciences Aquatic Chemistry Laboratory, located at Room 2109 in the Bevill Building, is available to faculty and graduate students for research and has the following instruments:

 The Lachat QuikChem system automates wet chemical determinations using the principle of flow injection analysis (FIA).
 The analytes available are nitrate, nitrite, ammonia, ortho-phosphate, silica, and chloride.
 For N and P lowest levels of detection are 1-4 micrograms per liter.
 Throughput is approximately one hundred samples per day.
 The instrument also has an Ion Chromatograph capability.
 In this process, ions are separated on a column and detected using a conductivity detector.
 The following anions/cations can be processed: F-, Cl-, NO2-, Br-, NO3-, HPO4-, SO42-, Na+, K+, Mg2+, and Ca2+.
 The data can be exported to a disk in Excel or as an ASCII file, as well as printed in a normal format.